 This includes public services to treat the sick, the mentally ill, substance abusers, etc.

-Bob Silvestri is a Mill Valley resident and the founder and president of Community Venture Partners, a 501(c)(3) nonprofit community organization funded only by individuals in Marin and the San Francisco Bay Area.
-Please consider DONATING TO CVP to enable us to continue to work on behalf of Marin residents.
+Bob Silvestri is a Marin County resident and the founder and president of Community Venture Partners, a 501(c)(3) nonprofit community organization funded by individuals and nonprofit donors.
+Please consider DONATING TO CVP to enable us to continue to work on behalf of California residents.